-That’s because there are many opportunities for generating contractor leads in the digital age than 20 years ago.
-Still, you have to know where to look and what strategies to use.
+That’s because there are many more opportunities for generating contractor leads in the digital age than 20 years ago.
+Still, you must know where to look and what strategies to use.
 By far, the best way to generate a steady, maintenance-free stream of regular leads is to have a good SEO strategy in place.

-At Contractor Webmasters, we want to share the websites you need to know about to generate a high volume of quality leads.
+At Contractor Webmasters, we want to share the websites you need to know about to generate high-quality leads.

 1) Angi (Formerly Angie’s List)

 As a contractor, you have probably heard of Angie’s List.
-You probably know that it is a unique network that connects homeowners with home service specialists of all kinds.
+It is a unique network that connects homeowners with home service specialists of all kinds.
 Maybe you have even seen some of their commercials.
-However, what you may not know is that Angi boasts over 5 billion unique users.
+However, you may not know that Angi boasts over 5 billion unique users.